correlational

 38

-This study found that obese Mexican kids who don’t eat enough magnesium have more inflammation in their bodies, even if they’re overweight or going through puberty — so eating more magnesium might help reduce inflammation.
+This study found that Mexican kids who don’t eat enough magnesium have more inflammation in their bodies, even if they’re overweight or going through puberty — so eating more magnesium might help reduce inflammation.

 Contradicting (0)